AMEDEO AIR FOUR PLUS LIMITED

 - Meetings may be held more frequently if the Committee deem necessary, and any member of the Committee may request a meeting, or if requested by the Company’s auditors.

-- The Company’s auditors shall be advised of the timing of Committee meetings to consider the Company’s half-yearly and annual financial reports and at any meeting the Committee shall have access to the auditors if it so The Committee shall meet with the external auditors at least twice each year, once at the planning stage, where the scope of the audit will be considered, and once post audit at the reporting stage, and shall ensure that any auditor’s management letters and management’s responses are reviewed.
+- The Company’s auditors shall be advised of the timing of Committee meetings to consider the Company’s half-yearly and annual financial reports and at any meeting the Committee shall have access to the auditors if it so requires.
+The Committee shall meet with the external auditors at least twice each year, once at the planning stage, where the scope of the audit will be considered, and once post audit at the reporting stage, and shall ensure that any auditor’s management letters and management’s responses are reviewed.

 - The Committee shall also have direct access to the Administrator and Secretary if deemed necessary or advisable.